Preparing to Go Abroad

 Is there a GPA minimum?

-For GO and LEAD programs, we require a 2.5 minimum GPA.
-If students are below a 2.5, they should still apply; in some cases, we can make exceptions.
+For GO and LEAD programs, we require a 2.0 minimum GPA.

 For DIRECT and PRO programs, there is no minimum GPA.